boyagao/scheme-interpreter/README.md

 use `make all`

-To include a small standard library, use `(load "stdlib.scm")` in the repl
+To include a small standard library, use `(load "stdlib.scm")` in the interpreter